Mashup (video): United States

 In 2012, video mashup artist Jonathan McIntosh spoke before the United States Copyright Office to advocate for exemptions to the Digital Millennium Copyright Act.
 The final rulemaking stated an exemption for: "Motion pictures (including television shows and videos), as defined in 17 U.S.C.
 101, where circumvention is undertaken solely in order to make use of short portions of the motion pictures for the purpose of criticism or comment in limited instances."

 United Kingdom

 Starting from Wednesday 1 October 2014, the new EU law becomes effective in the United Kingdom.
 There is an amendment to the Copyright, Design and Patents Act 1988.
 It is now legal for people to use “limited amount” of copyrighted material in online video for the purposes of “parody, caricature or pastiche” without the consent of the copyright holder, only if their work do not convey a discriminatory message, or compete with the original.
 A judge will decide whether the video is funny enough to classify as a parody and if it violates the law.

 Although the mashup video is now legal in practice, it does not affect YouTube's terms of service.
-The most famous example in Britain is the Cassetteboy.
-Cassetteboy's videos can be shown on TV channels now but sometimes YouTube can take down their videos if they violate the copyright of the music or clips in their videos.